 So we started looking into it.
 We were pleasantly surprised.
 For starters, we learned that you can actually set up your own limited company with yourself as the sole director.
 You can even do this if you are the only person working for the company.
 Basically, this is what most of us refer to as a “sole trader”.

 Our biggest concern was ensuring that we didn’t fall foul of any financial rules or laws.
 Thankfully we discovered that there are umbrella companies like One Click Group that can also help you set up your own limited company and offer a company accountancy service.

 We went for it and were taken aback at how stress-free it actually was.
 The process can be completed online and the company even registered on the same day.
-James talked about how his father had set up a limited company in the 80’s and he remembers how complicated it all was.
+James talked about how his father had set up a limited company in the 80’s.
+He remembers how complicated it all was.
 So to be able to do it online and with a couple of phone calls was awesome.

 The buck still stops with you

-This all said it’s always the responsibility of a company director to be well informed of the technical process and your duties as a director.
+It’s always the responsibility of a company director to be well informed of the technical process and duties.
 Ultimately, paying someone to administer things on your behalf does not negate your legal responsibilities.

 So here are some things you should know about setting up a limited company before you take the step.

-If you’re thinking of setting up your own limited company, take it from me that done (and managed) properly, it will reap significant benefits.
+Are you’re thinking of setting up your own limited company?
+Take it from me that done (and managed) properly, it will reap significant benefits.
 If you already run your own limited company, it would be great to hear about your experiences.